mbifulco/mbifulco/README.md

 ![Mike Bifulco](https://github.com/mbifulco/mbifulco/blob/main/banner.jpeg?raw=true)

 Hi there, I'm Mike Bifulco.
-I live in Charlotte, North Carolina, where I work as the CTO of [Craftwork](https://craftwork.com).
+I live in Charlotte, North Carolina, where I work as the CTO and co-founder of [Craftwork](https://craftwork.com).
 I'm also a developer advocate, writer, podcaster and serial startup founder.
 In the past I've worked for Google, Stripe, Microsoft, and Gymnasium.
-I'm cofounder of [APIs You Won't Hate](https://apisyouwonthate.com), the largest online community of API Developers.
+I'm cofounder of [APIs You Won't Hate](https://apisyouwonthate.com), a community for API Developers on the web.
+Mike's publishes a weekly newsletter for product builders called Tiny Improvements at [mikebifulco.com/newsletter](https://mikebifulco.com/newsletter).

 I'm driven by a desire to use my skills and privilege to help other people, and I love building exceptional experiences in unexpected places.